 On December 23, 2016, a third party filed an opposition to our issued European Patent No. 1 978 807, or the '807 EP Patent, which covers Fexeric.
 During the oral proceedings, which took place on June 8, 2018, the Opposition Division of the EPO maintained the '807 EP Patent as granted.
 This decision resulted in the maintenance of all of the claims of the patent, including claims directed to the use of ferric citrate for preventing, reversing, maintaining or delaying progression of chronic kidney disease.
-On November 16, 2018, the third party filed an appeal of the decision of the Opposition Division, which is presently pending.
-We anticipate the appeal will take a few years to resolve.
+On November 16, 2018, the third party filed an appeal of the decision of the Opposition Division.
+On June 7, 2019, the third party withdrew the appeal.
+As a result, the Opposition Division's decision is final, and the '807 EP Patent will be maintained as granted.